uemurm/5-9-scorer/JOURNAL.md

 ## 2025-08-13 Wed
 - Initialized the project using Vite and React, with the help from Gemini CLI.
 - Updated `README.md` with project-specific details and removed the generic template content.

+## 2025-08-15 Fri
+- let users select between 9-ball and 5-ball by radio buttons then click a button of Side or Corner pocket. the control is displayed for each player.